-All competencies specified in the State of Florida Curriculum Framework for the program must be successfully completed with at least an 80 percent in the areas of skills, knowledge, and professional skills.
-Students must also meet minimum TABE requirements prior to graduation.
+Competencies specified in the State of Florida Curriculum Framework for the program must be successfully completed with at least an 80 percent in the areas of skills, knowledge, and professional skills.
+Students must also meet minimum basic skills requirements prior to graduation.